slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The safest way to double your money is to fold it over once and put it in your pocket.' -- Kin Hubbard*

+> *'Save a higher proportion of your income.
+This allows you to cut decades off of your working life, because you prioritize working less and retiring early over living a fancier life.'*

-*HOW TO* spot trends?
+HINT: How to spot trends?

 > *'Recessions are caused when a bunch of people lose confidence all at once.'*

+> *'I succeeded because I have a long attention span.' -- Charlie Munger*

 Understand who are the buyers and the sellers and their motivations.
 It's very different from value investing.
 Understand that Investments are competing with each other.

-> *'Wherever oil goes, the stock market goes.'*

 HINT: How to spot good investments?

 > *'The best companies aren't sold, they're bought.'*

+> *'You’re looking for a mispriced gamble.' -- Charlie Munger*

 > *'What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital.' -- Charlie Munger*